Here is the loop file format. The columns are whitespace delimited. Only 1-3 are necessary.

 A series of string options control what sorts of loop modeling you get.
 The executable contains many different loop modeling modes, you use string selections to tell it which paths to take.
 These options are listed in the order that they take effect (the order that the steps happen in the program).

 -loops::build_initial Pre-build the loops to ensure missing atoms are accounted for, and no chainbreaks exist, before modeling.
-[Boolean] -loops::remodel Legal values: 'no','perturb_ccd','perturb_kic','quick_ccd','quick_ccd_moves','old_loop_relax'. default='quick_ccd'.[String] This option controls the centroid-stage loop remodeling (where large perturbations are attempted). -loops::intermedrelax Currently not used; eventually may provide for a full-pose relax between centroid and fullatom modeling. default = 'no' [String] -loops::refine Legal values: 'no','refine_ccd','refine_kic'.
+[Boolean] -loops::remodel Legal values: 'no','perturb_ccd','quick_ccd','quick_ccd_moves','old_loop_relax'. default='quick_ccd'.[String] This option controls the centroid-stage loop remodeling (where large perturbations are attempted). -loops::intermedrelax Currently not used; eventually may provide for a full-pose relax between centroid and fullatom modeling. default = 'no' [String] -loops::refine Legal values: 'no','refine_ccd'.
 This option controls the fullatom refinement stage of loop modeling. default = 'no' [String] -loops::idealize_before_relax Idealize the structure after refinement, sometimes useful if you want a final relax step.[boolean] -loops::relax Legal values: 'no','fastrelax','shortrelax','fullrelax' [String] Controls whether a full-structure relax occurs after loop modeling.
-Defaults to "no". -loops::strict_loops Do not randomly extend loops beyond definitions provided in the loop file.
+Defaults to "no".

 The specifically important terms: